lucidrains/performer-pytorch/README.md

     heads = 8,                      # heads
-    causal = False,                 # auto-regressive or not nb_features = 256,              # number of random features, if not set, will default to (d * log(d)), where d is the dimension of each head generalized_attention = False,  # defaults to softmax approximation, but can be set to True for generalized attention kernel_fn = nn.ReLU(),          # the kernel function to be used, if generalized attention is turned on, defaults to Relu reversible = True,              # reversible layers, from Reformer paper
+    causal = False,                 # auto-regressive or not nb_features = 256,              # number of random features, if not set, will default to (d * log(d)), where d is the dimension of each head feature_redraw_interval = 1000, # how frequently to redraw the projection matrix, the more frequent, the slower the training generalized_attention = False,  # defaults to softmax approximation, but can be set to True for generalized attention kernel_fn = nn.ReLU(),          # the kernel function to be used, if generalized attention is turned on, defaults to Relu reversible = True,              # reversible layers, from Reformer paper